Dealer Licensing in Minnesota

 - Used vehicle dealerships: $285.

 - Used parts dealers: $285.

 Note that all fees above are the same except for DMB dealer licenses.
 You should also be prepared to pay a 10% surcharge to off-set the costs of the DVS building an electronic licensing system.

 The appropriate fee must be included with your application, and required materials must be faxed to (651) 297-1480, or mailed to Minnesota DVS at:

 - Driver and Vehicle Services

-You can contact the department at (651) 296-2977 or via email at DealerQuestion@mndriveinfo.org with questions or for more information about becoming an auto dealer in Minnesota.
+You can contact the department by phone at (651) 201-7800 or via e-mail at DealerQuestion@mndriveinfo.org with questions or for more information about becoming an auto dealer in Minnesota.

 Dealer licenses are valid for 12 months.
 You may renew your license beginning on the 15th of the month preceding the expiration month.
-The renewal license costs $158.50.
-If you let your license lapse, you must re-apply for a new one, and pay the $100 application fee plus the annual renewal fee of $158.50.
+The renewal license fee may vary based on your type of dealer license - please contact the Minnesota DVS through any of the methods listed above for details about your specific renewal fee.